-The University will offer 51 PhD scholarships for students starting their PhD research at the University in the 2013-2014 academic session.
+The University will offer a number of PhD scholarships for students starting their PhD research at the University in the 2014-2015 academic session.

 In order to attract the best and brightest PhD students, the University seeks to offer not only unparalleled research facilities and superb supervision, but also to provide development opportunities which will support our research students as they progress beyond their PhD, through an innovative programme of integrated research, training and career development.